MariammBello/cloud_resume_challenge_opensource/README.md

 ```
 In this docker-compose.yml, we define all three services (frontend, backend, and MongoDB) and ensure they can communicate via a network (mynetwork).
 Docker Compose makes it easier to spin up or manage the entire app with a single command: ``` docker-compose up -d ```

+In the Docker Compose file, I've switched from using build (commented out) to image.
+Here’s why:

+Image refers to pre-built Docker images that are pulled from a registry (e.g., GHCR).
+This is faster and more efficient in production environments because the images are already built.
+Build is necessary when you are actively developing and making frequent changes to the code.
+You only need to build once and push the image to a registry, then use image in subsequent deployments.

 ## Requirements for Setting This Up
 **Codebase:**